ISISComputingGroup/ibex_developers_manual/Jenkins-Trouble-Shooting.md

 ## Linux build node (`sl7cloud`) is offline

-If the node has rebooted and/or installed an `sshd` update, it may have removed jenkins from its ssh authority.
-You need to edit `/etc/ssh/sshd_config` and add `jenkins` to the `AllowGroups` line.
-Then run `service sshd restart` on `sl7cloud`.
-You can then ask the Jenkins server to relaunch the node.
+If the node has rebooted and/or installed updates then it may have removed `jenkins` from its ssh authority.
+You need to edit `/etc/ssh/sshd_config` (e.g. `sudo vi /etc/ssh/sshd_config` and add `jenkins` to the end of the `AllowGroups` line.
+Then run `sudo service sshd restart` on `sl7cloud`.
+You can then go to the webpage for `sl7cloud` on Jenkins and ask it to `relaunch agent` on the node.

 To log onto the node you need to ssh to its real hostname - you can get this by clicking on the `sl7cloud` node in jenkins, going to `configure` and then you will see a `<something>.nubes.stfc.ac.uk` hostname to use.
 Lop in with fed id, you should be able to sudo from your account.